Today in World War II History—January 11, 1943

-75 Years Ago—Jan.
-11, 1943: US, Britain, and China sign treaty giving up US and British extraterritorial rights in China.
+80 Years Ago—Jan.
+11, 1943: US, Britain, and China sign treaties giving up US and British extraterritorial rights in China.

 US Twelfth Air Force begins anti-shipping patrols in Sicilian straits.

-President Franklin D. Roosevelt departs from Miami for the Casablanca Conference, the first US president to fly in an airplane while in office, also the first president to leave US during time of war.
+President Franklin D. Roosevelt departs from Miami for the Casablanca Conference on Pan Am’s Dixie Clipper, the first US president to fly in an airplane while in office, and the first president to leave the US during time of war.